Suppan/pitch-class-lua/README.md

 ## Why?

 Lua is a really fast und lightweight scripting language.
-The scripting concept is also very suitable for the field of computer-assistend-composition.
+A perfect tool for computer-assistend-composition.

 ## Usage